brimdata/zed/zst/README.md

 ```
 {
-    a: null (string),                // First, the schemas are defined (just one here)
+    a: null (string),                // First, the schemas are defined (just one here).
     b: null (string)
 }
 {